 In Jacksonville Florida there are 49 health policies offered with different premiums, provider networks and plan benefits.
 When web surfing for the “best option” remember price is only one of the three key components.
 You should check provider networks for your doctors and hospitals plus consider the plan coinsurance, copays and deductibles.
 So, unless you are insurance savvy and computer efficient comparing all of this can be a daunting task.
 It is much easier and secure to let us do the free research for YOUR 3Rs *** Right Doctors, Right Coverage, Right Price!

-Annual Open Enrollment for 2016 Qualified ACA Plans ended January 31, however, you may qualify through a Triggering Event for a Special Enrollment and you will have 60 days to apply: 1) Gain Dependent 2) Gain Citizenship 3) Loss Group Coverage 4) Move New Area.
+If Open Enrollment has ended, you may qualify through a Triggering Event for a Special Enrollment and you will have 60 days to apply: 1) Gain Dependent 2) Gain Citizenship 3) Loss Group Coverage 4) Move New Area.
 These are the main Triggers but there are other opening Events so contact us for your eligibility questions.

 CAUTION – If you buy a Non-Qualified Health Plan you are subject to a Penalty because the policy does not meet ACA requirements, does not cover pre-existing conditions, and has limited benefits.